clipo/top2percent/CODE_DOCUMENTATION.md

 If you use this code or data, please cite:

 Carl P. Lipo, Robert J. DiNapoli, Ben Andrus.
-(In Review).
+(2025).
 Systematic Bias in "Top 2% of Scientists" Rankings:
-Evidence from Multi-Database Comparison. *Nature Communications*
+Evidence from Multi-Database Comparison.
+[Journal], [Volume], [Pages].

 And cite the source data: